microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return whether the send box should show speech interims.
+This hook will return whether the send box should show speech interims.

 ## `TextBox`